Tom's Guide Verdict

 You’ll get a favorites list, smart server selection, and auto-connect on specific or unsecured networks, plus the choice between WireGuard and IKEv2, and a connection checker.
 That's absolutely it, but for many that will be all they need.

-However, the Android app does all this and a lot more, matching the desktop apps in power.
-You are free to specify if you want it to use a random port when connecting, which is useful for getting around VPN-blocking tech – used by Netflix and similar streaming services.
+The Android app does all this and a lot more, pretty much matching the desktop apps in power.
+You're free to specify if you want it to use a random port when connecting, which is useful for getting around VPN-blocking tech – used by Netflix and similar streaming services.

-Also, you’ll get split tunneling, which is surprising yet super useful if you just want to make sure one app is secured while all your others use your regular connection, plus ad and tracker blockers.
+Also, you’ll get split tunneling, which is surprising yet super useful if you just want to make sure one app is secured while all your others use your regular connection.

 Another useful addition is the content blocker since it blocks ads, trackers, and malware from domains.
-However, it’s turned off by default and doesn't work all that well, but it might come in handy if you don't have a dedicated app or add-on installed.
+However, it’s turned off by default and can't match dedicated apps, but it might come in handy if you don't have anything else to do the job.

 The last noteworthy addition is domain fronting, which bypasses certain VPN blocking tech through a CDN (content delivery system).
 Although we didn’t test this, it’s surely welcome – and if anything, I can’t help but wonder why it’s not available in the desktop app.

 So, while the iOS app is rather bare-bones, CyberGhost’s mobile VPN apps are pretty useful, and WireGuard support plus the powerful Android option will be a major selling point.